exasol/transformers-extension/doc/user_guide/user_guide.md

 ## Store Models in BucketFS

-Before you can use pre-trained models, the models must be stored in the BucketFS.
-We provide two different ways to load transformers models into the BucketFS.
-You may either use the Model Downloader UDF to download a Hugging Face transformers model directly from the Exasol Database, or you can download the model to your local file system and upload it to the Database using the Model Uploader Script.
-The Model Downloader UDF is the simpler option, but if you do not want to connect your Exasol Database directly to the internet, the Model Uploader Script is an option for you.
+Before you can use pre-trained models, the models must be stored in the BucketFS, which can be by one of the following two options:
+* O1) The [Model Downloader UDF](#model-downloader-udf) downloads a Hugging Face transformers model directly into the Exasol Database.
+* O2) The [Model Uploader Script](#model-uploader-script) uploads a model to the Database, requiring the model to be downloaded to your local file system in advance.

+O2 is required in case you don't want to connect your Exasol Database directly to the internet.
+Otherwise O1 is the simpler option.

 Note that the extension currently only supports the `PyTorch` framework.
 Please make sure that the selected models are in the `Pytorch` model library section.

-### 1. Model Downloader UDF
+### Model Downloader UDF

 Using the `TE_MODEL_DOWNLOADER_UDF` below, you can download the desired model from the huggingface hub and upload it to BucketFS.